The Bankrate promise

 How do I pay off serious delinquency?

-If you need help paying off a serious delinquency, contact your credit card issuer.
-Many lenders have hardship programs, including COVID-19 relief programs designed to assist people who are experiencing financial insecurity due to the coronavirus pandemic.
-You might be able to get your monthly payment reduced, for example, and you might be able to request a credit card forbearance plan that will allow you to postpone payments for a period of time.
+- Contact your credit card issuer.
+Many lenders have hardship programs designed to assist consumers who are experiencing financial difficulties.
+You may be able to get your monthly payment reduced, for example, or you may request a credit card forbearance plan that will allow you to postpone payments for a period of time.

+- Work out a payment plan with the debt collection agency.
 If your delinquent credit card debt has already gone to collections, contact the debt collection agency and try to work out a payment plan.
 You may even be able to negotiate a debt settlement that allows you to resolve your debt by paying off the majority of your balance — usually between 50 and 80 percent — in a lump sum payment.
+However, be aware that settling a debt for less than you initially agreed to pay can harm your credit score.

 During the early days of a credit card delinquency, you are still able to use your credit card.
 Keep in mind that if your delinquency extends past 60 days and your credit issuer applies a penalty APR, you’ll be stuck paying higher interest rates on both your outstanding balance and any new purchases you charge to your card.